How can we help you?

 Structured references can be used both in the table and outside of it.

-If a formula with a structured reference is located directly in the table, you do not need to specify the name of the table in this reference.
-If the table name is specified in the reference for any reason, it is automatically deleted when you enter the formula.
-For example, the formula =SUM(Table1[Sales]) will be automatically replaced with =SUM([Sales]).
+If a formula with a structured reference is located directly in a table, it is not necessary to specify the table name in this reference.
+If a table name is specified in a reference for any reason, it is automatically removed when you enter a formula.
+For example, the formula =MAX(Table1[Sales]) will be automatically replaced with =MAX([Sales]).

 If a formula with a structured reference is located outside the table, the name of the table must be specified.

 To find out the name of a table, select any cell in it.
-The table name will appear on the Toolbar, under the Table section.
+The table name will appear on the Toolbar, in the Table section.

 To copy the table name, select it by clicking it.